Request parameters.

 Promise<WebsocketApiResponse

 Retrieves the list of filters relevant to an account on a given symbol.
-This is the only endpoint that shows if an account has MAX_ASSET filters applied to it.
+This is the only method

-Weight: 40
+Weight(IP): 40

 Request parameters.